We love hotels. Nice ones, that is.

-Norway is one of the world’s most expensive countries to visit in the world.
+Norway is quite expensive – one of the world’s most expensive countries to visit.

 Eating out means you’ll spend a pretty penny on dinner – we figured a minimum of $150 to over $200 USD for the two of us (including a glass or two of wine), depending on the restaurant.

 The Clarion Collection hotel group in Norway thus tempts travelers with free meals.
 A complimentary breakfast (not so unusual) as well as complimentary afternoon tea and complimentary dinner (unusual) are included in the rates.